 EDUCAUSE research shows that 13% of colleges and universities are engaged in digital transformation, 32% are developing a digital transformation strategy, and another 38% of higher education institutions are exploring digital transformation.
 Looking at these statistics, it could be said that higher education is moving towards digital transformation at a fair pace.

 But the question is, how is your university progressing in today’s digital transformation race?
 Is it keeping pace with the digital transformation in education?

-Harbinger Systems recently hosted a Power Hour on the Digital Transformation of Brick-and-Mortar Universities.
+Harbinger Group recently hosted a Power Hour on the Digital Transformation of Brick-and-Mortar Universities.
 The panelists for this interactive virtual roundtable were Priyanka Nair, Manager, Academics – L&D, Xebia; Matthew Alex, Founder, Beyond Academics; and Ahmed Naumaan, Professor, School of STEM, American Public University System.

 The trio shared their expert insights on the importance of digital transformation in education and how to implement a digital transformation strategy from the teaching and learning perspectives.
 This crucial discussion was hosted by Ulhas Bodhankar, Senior Director – Business Consulting, Harbinger Group.

 Digital Transformation for Effective Hybrid Learning

 Hybrid learning is commonly confused with other learning methods like blended learning, experiential learning, and flipped learning.

 A hybrid learning model could be structured or unstructured.
 Structured learning is sequential, rule-based and can be taught anywhere and in a synchronous model as well as an asynchronous model.
 Unstructured learning requires critical thinking, critical reasoning, empathy, body language, and human teachers who can provide that human touch to learning and take students on a different learning journey.

 In order to decide on an effective hybrid learning model, it’s important for universities to know: